 On the other hand, purchasing dried mealworms is very easy.
 They can last for months when stored correctly and still offer additional nutrients to pets and wild birds — however their nutritional value will likely be less than fresh, gut-loaded mealworms.

 If you want to buy in bulk, this 5 LB bag of dried mealworms is one of the most popular and best-selling mealworm products on Amazon.
-For a slightly smaller option, consider this bag of mealworms from Kaytee coming in at just over a pound.

 At the end of the day, a hungry bird or lizard won’t turn their nose up at a mealworm, dry or live.
 Either choice is still a beneficial supplement to an animal’s diet.